 Data Point and Definition Why It's Important 1.
-Users With More than One School: % of estimated distinct users who submitted courses from more than one transfer school.
-These users have attended more than one institution, possibly transferring multiple times; provides insight into student behavior.
-2. Users With In-State Schools: Total number of estimated distinct users who have added at least one course from an in-state institution.
-Provides insight into in-state and out-of-state mix and growth opportunities.
-3. Users With Out-of-State Schools: Number of estimated distinct users who have not added at least one course from an in-state institution.
-Null or international locations are classified as out-of-state.
-Provides insight into in-state and out-of-state mix and growth opportunities.
-4. Top 10 Feeder Schools: Top ten institutions with the most estimated distinct users and the total number of courses they have added.
-Provides insight into community college/top feeder relationships and activity, identifies new potential partnerships, and highlights what four-year universities where majority of lateral transfer occurs.
-5. Top 10 Feeder States: Top ten states with the most estimated distinct users and the total number of courses they have added from institutions in these states.
-Provides insight into in-state and out-of-state mix and growth opportunities.
-6. Submitted More Than One Major: % of estimated distinct users who submitted 2 or 3 intended majors.
-Provides insight into student behavior and exploration patterns.
-7. Top 10 Majors: Top ten intended majors selected by estimated distinct users.
-Shows majors with the most interest and student exploration, provides insight into where major-of-interest gaps or growth opportunities (e.g., CC partnership or articulation agreement strategy).
+Users with more than one school: % of estimated distinct users who submitted courses from more than one transfer school These users have attended more than one institution, possibly transferring multiple times; provides insight into student behavior 2.
+Users with in-state schools: Total number of estimated distinct users who have added at least one course from an in-state institution Provides insight into in-state and out-of-state mix and growth opportunities 3.
+Users with out-of-state schools: Number of estimated distinct users who have not added at least one course from an in-state institution Provides insight into in-state and out-of-state mix and growth opportunities 4.
+Top 10 feeder schools: Top ten institutions with the most estimated distinct users and the total number of courses they have added Provides insight into community college/top feeder relationships and activity, identifies new potential partnerships, and highlights what four-year universities where majority of lateral transfer occurs 5.
+Top 10 states for transfer schools: Top ten states with the most estimated distinct users and the total number of courses they have added from institutions in these states Provides insight into in-state and out-of-state mix and growth opportunities 6.
+Submitted more than one major: % of estimated distinct users who submitted 2 or 3 intended majors Provides insight into student behavior and exploration patterns 7.
+Top 10 majors selected by estimated distinct users: Top ten intended majors selected by estimated distinct users Shows majors with the most interest and student exploration, provides insight into where major-of-interest gaps or growth opportunities (e.g., CC partnership or articulation agreement strategy) 8.
+Pending courses by transfer college: List of all institutions where pending course was submitted ©2024 by EAB.
+All Rights Reserved.
+Students have transfer coursework from these institutions, but were unable to find a course equivalency; provides insight into course equivalency gaps andeab.com partnership growth opportunities